 Although people in the U.S. are welcoming the new medical marijuana laws, there is still uncertainty among employers and employees alike on how to handle using it legally in the workplace.
 As an employee using medical cannabis or considering getting a recommendation for it, you may have questions about the work drug test in your workplace and the adverse implications of positive test results.

-As it stands now, there are more than 20 states that have legalized cannabis for medical purposes.
+As it stands now, there are many states that have legalized cannabis for medical purposes.
 The laws around medical marijuana require you to get written recommendation from an approved physician to use the drug for certain qualifying disabilities or diseases.
 As a patient, you can’t face prosecution under state law for using cannabis if you meet the criteria.
 But, it’s best to check with your state to be sure they have indeed legalized marijuana for medical purposes.